limengdong/review/readme.txt

 *******
 test
 *******
-Creating a new branch is quich
+Creating a new branch is quick & simple.